 As the world population grows, so does the need for abundant, affordable and safe food.
 North Carolina Cooperative Extension’s educational programs provide farmers and agribusinesses with the research-based knowledge they need to produce high-quality crops and livestock in economically and environmentally sustainable ways.
 That’s important for North Carolina because agriculture and agribusiness account for about 17 percent of our state’s jobs and income.

-The Chatham County Center of North Carolina Cooperative Extension will offer a High Tunnel Production workshop as part of its Enhancing Sustainability Series on Wednesday, March 26, 2014 from 9:00 am-3:00 pm at the Silk Hope MORE »– from Growing Small Farms
+The Chatham County Center of North Carolina Cooperative Extension will offer a High Tunnel Production workshop as part of its Enhancing Sustainability Series on Monday, August 11, 2014 from 1:00-5:00 pm at the auditorium of the MORE »– from Growing Small Farms

 Today the USDA announced the formation of the Foundation for Food and Agricultural Research (FFAR) as authorized by the 2014 Farm Bill.
 The new foundation will “leverage public and private resources to increase the scientific MORE »– from Growing Small Farms